Dick Curless

-Dick Curless (March 17, 1932 – May 25, 1995), the Baron of Country Music, was an American-Canadian country music singer and guitarist known for his extensive vocal range, trademark eye patch, and songs about life on the road.
-Rising to fame with the 1965 hit "A Tombstone Every Mile," Curless built a loyal following with his blend of truck-driving country, folk ballads, and gospel.
-Active from the 1950s until his death, he was a tireless performer.
+Dick Curless (March 17, 1932 – May 25, 1995) was an American-Canadian country music singer and guitarist known for his extensive vocal range, trademark eye patch, and songs about life on the road.
+Rising to fame with the 1965 hit "A Tombstone Every Mile," Curless built a loyal following with his blend of truck-driving country, folk ballads, and gospel music.